Nine innings, nine items to get you going. Ladies and gentleman of the Stew, take a sip of morning Juice.

 "I did want to tie him tonight, maybe break it the next time," Verlander joked.

 Verlander may have joked about it afterwards, but for five plus innings it seemed like a very real possibility.
 His stuff was every bit as good as it was last Saturday in Toronto, which allowed him to move within ten outs of joining elite company.
-That was when Kansas City Royals outfielder Melky Cabrera(notes) reaffirmed Vander Meer's place in history with a ringing RBI double to right field.
+That was when Kansas City Royals outfielder Melky Cabrera(notes) reaffirmed Vander Meer's place in history with a ringing RBI double to right field."He threw me a changeup," Cabrera said through a translator.
+"He left it up, and I was able to hit it good."

 Oh, Melky, knock it off.
 You got lucky.